rubocop/ruby-style-guide/README.md

     # good - fetch raises a KeyError making the problem obvious
     heroes.fetch(:supermann)
     ```
-* Use `fetch` with second argument to use a default value
+* Use `fetch` with second argument to use a default value.

    ```Ruby
    batman = { name: 'Bruce Wayne', is_evil: false }